ThePyWizard/Imager-Tool/README.md

 ![image](https://user-images.githubusercontent.com/91713896/155834429-9046c54e-2dbd-4a54-aced-65b9d60a17bd.png)

-A command-line image format tool using which we can convert image format, resize the image, and other optional preprocessing.
-One can pass a single image path.
+**A command-line image format tool using which we can convert image format, resize the image, and other optional preprocessing.
+One can pass a single image path**

-<h2> Python Packages to Install </h2>
+<h1> Python Packages to Install </h1>

 ```
 pip install pillow